-In this article we have provide the Question wise solution of the all Questions of chapter of Ledger – T.S.
+In this article we have provided the Question wise solution of all Questions of the chapter of Ledger – T.S.
 Grewal 11 Class – Book Solution But first of all we have explained the meaning of journal: –

 1. What is Ledger:

 These are those books of accounts, in which the accountant has to show all the transactions separately related to all types of accounts, which are already recorded in the journal Daybook.
 This is maintained in alphabetical order.
-With the help of ledger, we can get whole information about any particular account because on which all the related journal entries are posted on the continues pages of this book. but in the journal, all the transactions are recording date wise, so we have to check all pages of journal daybook and if we want to know the balance of a particular account then it is very difficult to get it from Journal.
+With the help of a ledger, we can get whole information about any particular account because on which all the related journal entries are posted on the continuous pages of this book. but in the journal, all the transactions are recording date-wise, so we have to check all pages of the journal daybook and if we want to know the balance of a particular account then it is very difficult to get it from Journal.

 2. Types of Ledger account: